pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/globalID.md

 Pachyderm provides users with a simple way to follow a change throughout their DAG (i.e., Traverse Provenance and Subvenance).

 When you commit data to Pachyderm, your new commit has an ID associated with it that you can easily check by running `pachctl list commit repo@branch`.
-All resulting downstream commits and job will then share that ID (Global Identifier).
+All resulting downstream commits and jobs will then share that ID (Global Identifier).

 !!!
 Info "In other terms"
     Commit and job IDs **represent a logically-related set of objects**.